Ahmad Brooks: 2014 season

-During the season-opening 28–17 road victory over the Dallas Cowboys, Brooks recorded a tackle and his first sack of the season.
-During a Week 6 31–17 road victory over the Rams on Monday Night Football, Brooks had five tackles and two sacks.
+During the season-opener against the Cowboys, Brooks recorded a tackle and his first sack of the season in the 28–17 road victory.
+During a Week 5 22–17 victory over the Kansas City Chiefs, Brooks had two tackles and a pass deflection.
+In the next game against the Rams on Monday Night Football, he recorded five tackles and sacked Austin Davis twice during the 31–17 road victory.

-During a Week 10 27–24 overtime road victory over the Saints, Brooks recorded three tackles along with a strip-sack in overtime to help set up the game-winning field goal.
-Two weeks later against the Redskins, he had three tackles, a pass deflection, and a fumble recovery in the 17–13 victory.
-In the next game against the Seahawks on Thanksgiving, Brooks recorded four tackles, a pass deflection, and a sack during the 19–3 loss.
-Brooks made his final appearance of the season in Week 15 against the Seahawks.
-During that game, he had three tackles and a sack as the 49ers lost on the road by a score of 17–7.
+During a Week 10 27–24 overtime road victory over the Saints, Brooks had three tackles along with a strip-sack in overtime to help set up the game-winning field goal.
+Two weeks later against the Redskins, he recorded three tackles, a pass deflection, and a fumble recovery in the 17–13 victory.
+In the next game against the Seahawks on Thanksgiving, Brooks had four tackles, a pass deflection, and a sack during the 19–3 loss.
+During Week 15 against the Seahawks, Brooks made his final appearance of the season and finished the 17–7 road loss with three tackles.

 Brooks finished the 2014 season with 30 tackles, six sacks, three pass deflections, a forced fumble, and a fumble recovery in 13 games and starts.

 2015 season

 During a Week 4 17–3 loss to the Packers, Brooks recorded five tackles and his first sack of the season.
-Three weeks later against the Seahawks, Brooks had five tackles and sacked Russell Wilson twice in the 20–3 loss.
+Two weeks later against the Ravens, Brooks had three tackles and a pass deflection in the 25–20 victory.
+In the next game against the Seahawks on Thursday Night Football, he recorded five tackles and sacked Russell Wilson twice during the 20–3 loss.

 During a Week 11 29–13 road loss to the Seahawks, Brooks recorded three tackles and a sack.
 Three weeks later against the Browns, he had five tackles and recovered a fumble in the 24–10 road loss.
 In the next game against his former team, the Bengals, Brooks recorded five tackles and a sack during the 24–14 loss.
-The following week against the Detroit Lions, he had three tackles and 1.5 sacks in the 32–17 road loss.
+The following week against the Lions, he had three tackles and 1.5 sacks in the 32–17 road loss.

 Brooks finished the 2015 season with 42 tackles, 6.5 sacks, a fumble recovery, and a pass deflection in 14 games and starts.